-We note that the present application of our approach is circumscribed by the current capabilities of the TikTok Research API, such that not all meaningful similarity measures are possible to examine.
-For example, measures such as comments, reposts and likes are not fully accessible through the API, either because they are not made available or because it is not possible to set a time frame that would reduce the number of calls to the API to a reasonable level.
+The present application of our approach is circumscribed by the current capabilities of the TikTok Research API, such that not all meaningful similarity measures are possible to examine.
+For example, measures such as comments, reposts and likes are not fully accessible through the API, either because they are not made available or because it is not possible to set a time frame that would reduce the number of calls to the API down to a reasonable level.

-Conversely, it is also important to consider that the areas in which organic user engagement is encouraged by the platform clouds the analysis of strategically coordinated behaviour.
-Our analysis shows that the similarities that the platform encourages stand out as larger networks.
-For example, the ease of searching content by hashtag and sound seems to find echoes in the prevalence of the same audio identifier in our results.
+It is also important to consider that the areas in which organic user engagement is encouraged by the platform clouds the analysis of strategically coordinated behaviour.
+Our analysis shows that the similarities that the platform encourages, such as using the same audio snippet (Music ID) as others, stand out as larger networks.
 As a consequence our similarity detection algorithms likely detect a significant proportion of organic co-actions not based on coordination.
-At the same time, the popular areas also suggest styles of content that might become particularly attractive covers for strategic coordination.
+At the same time, the most popular areas highlight content styles that may prove particularly effective as focal points for strategic coordination.

-We also note that while our data serves our present purposes of applying our approach, it is important to bear in mind that this paper does not report on a full empirical study of coordinated behaviour on TikTok in the German context of the European Parliament elections.
-This study delivers at best a partial view of communication around the elections, in part because of the character of the data set we are using.
-There was a time lapse between the election and the collection of the data, meaning posts may have been deleted in the interim.
+We also note that while our data serves our present purposes of applying our approach, a full empirical study of coordinated behaviour on TikTok in the German context of the European Parliament elections is out of the scope of this paper.
+Our case study delivers, at best, a partial view of communication around the elections, in part because of the character of the data.
+There was a time lapse between the election and the collection of the data, as a consequence posts may have been deleted in the interim.
 In addition, we focused specifically on hashtags related to the different parties, which excluded non-party actors, topics or hashtags, such as for example the ``Reclaim TikTok'' hashtag.